Senators McCaskill and Corker Introduce Spending Cap Bill

 Sen. McCaskill has been an outspoken advocate of spending caps.
 Last year, she and Sen. Jeff Sessions (R-AL) -- the new ranking member of the Senate Budget Committee -- repeatedly forced votes on a discretionary spending cap.
 The idea had strong support in the last Congress, but fell just short of the 60 vote threshold.

 In this renewed initiative, Sen. McCaskill has joined forces with Sen. Corker, another strong supporter of spending caps.
 The CAP Act would reduce both discretionary and mandatory spending over a period of 10 years by capping total spending at 20.6 percent of GDP by the end of the decade.
-Under CBO's current law baseline, revenue is projected to be closer to 24 percent of GDP.
+Under CBO's current law baseline, spending is projected to be closer to 24 percent of GDP.

 In the press release, Sen. McCaskill said, "This bill isn't just about cutting back this year or next year; it's about instilling permanent discipline to keep spending at a responsible level."
 Sen. Corker continued,